comsystan/comsystanj/description/img2-description.md

 - Binary [0, >0] algorithm
 - Directions can be set
 - Horizontal & vertical, 4 radial directions [0-180°], 180 radial directions [0-180°]
-- Computation times can be lowered by decreasing the probability (% of randomly chosen image pixel)
+- Computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixel)
 - The number of distances with distinct sizes according to the power of 2 can be set
 - Linear regression parameters can be set

+### Fractal Dimension - Generalized
+- Generalized fractal dimensions are computed
+- For binary 8-bit images
+- Binary [0, >0] algorithm
+- Raster or sliding box scanning
+- Sliding box computation times can be lowered by decreasing the Pixel% (% of randomly chosen image pixel)
+- or by using a fixed grid estimation of summing up squared counts
+- The number of boxes with distinct sizes according to the power of 2 can be set
+- Linear regression parameters can be set
+- Ref: Ahammer et al., Physica D, 2003, [https://doi.org/10.1016/S0167-2789(03)00099-X](https://doi.org/10.1016/S0167-2789(03)00099-X)

 ### Fractal Dimension - Higuhi1D
 - Fractal dimension is computed for 1D grey value profiles extracted from an image